'Hot Jupiters' Can Grow In Size As They Age, Claim Scientists

 The researcher also revealed that he would be keen on observing if other massive gaseous planets on wider orbits, like Jupiter in our galaxy, are able to become tremendously inflated when the host or parent star heats them up substantially.

-While one cannot spot a Hot Jupiter with the naked eye, there are few super telescopes that are able to pick them up.
+While one cannot spot hot Jupiters with the naked eye, there are a few super telescopes that are able to pick them up.

 From Our Sponsor